We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Know you’d like to make some changes in your marriage?
 Feel a little less certain about the time and financial commitment therapy requires?
 OurRelationship’s evidence-backed self-help program may be worth considering as a “starter option” for relationship support.

-The program typically takes no longer than 2 months, and the coaching option covers support for 2 months.
+The program typically takes no longer than 2 months (8–10 hours to complete), and the coaching option covers support for 2 months.
 You can choose between specialized programs for relationships in which partners have the same gender or different genders.

 The service recommends working with your partner but also offers an individual program if your partner isn’t fully on board.
-You can even start with a free sample lesson to make sure the self-help format is a good fit.
+You can even start with a free sample lesson to ensure the self-help format fits well.

 Why we chose it